 How long does cannabis remain detectable?

-Which test detects drugs the longest?
+Which test detects drugs for the longest time?

 Hair analysis generally offers the longest detection window.
 Urine follows for many substances.
 Saliva and blood are more suited to recent use.